-This list contains names and contact information for innovator companies that have a Canopy policy, and that have developed technologies and processes that enable the production of viscose, paper and packaging from fibres that are an alternative to wood-based feedstock.
+This list contains names and contact information for innovator companies that have a Canopy policy, and that have developed technologies and processes that enable the production of man-made cellulosic fibre (MMCF), viscose, paper, and packaging from fibres that are an alternative to wood-based feedstock.
 Canopy has crafted this directory as a tool to support purchasers of forest products in their search for Next Generation Solutions with a lower environmental footprint.

 Bast Fibre Technologies Inc. is a bast fibre engineering firm based in Canada that develops, manufactures and markets IP protected enhancements for hemp, flax and other bast fibres; and delivers these fibres to high-value consumer and industrial product markets.
 BFTi’s proprietary processes allow the transformation of annually renewable bast fibre feedstock from a variety of sources into high-performance, luxe-quality, eco-friendly (biodegradable, compostable, plastic/microplastic free) end products in the non-wovens market.